Polyiodide/python-flask-site/README.md

-Trying to create flask site according to docs
+Trying to create site with flask according to flask docs